Sophie Rain

 About Me

+I am a formal verification researcher at the Argot Collective.
 As a mathematician by training, my studies taught me to be precise and use an unambiguous and gap free notation in proofs.
 My computer science PhD on the other hand showed me that developing an interesting theoretic concept is nice but it is even more fun to automate it in a second step.
 Thus, I enjoy working in Formal Methods combining both the mathematical and the computer science aspects of logic and reasoning.

 My main research interests are Logic, Security of Blockchain Applications, Game Theory and Automated Reasoning.
+Recently, I have started looking into Types and Programming Languages.

 Research

-The security properties we are interested in are incentive-compatibility and Byzantine-fault-tolerance .
+The security properties we are interested in are incentive-compatibility and Byzantine-fault-tolerance.
 Together they ensure that no party, irrespective of their goals, has a reason to deviate from the protocol.

 Academia